manimal1/react-autocomplete/README.md

-# A simple React TypeScript starter app using the Vite bundler
+# A simple React TypeScript app with an auto complete input for searching movies

 ## System requirements